Charm City Kings: Plot

 Blax asks Mouse to deliver a rebuilt high-end bike to a customer across town.
 Mouse instead drives it to Nicki's house and picks her up for a joyride.
 They are approached by Derrick, an old friend of Stro's, who asks for a quick ride around the block; unable to say no, Mouse gives him the bike, and Derrick takes off.
 Unable to face Blax, Mouse goes to Lamont and Sweartagawd for help, who inform him that Derrick is notorious for chopping up bikes and selling the parts.
 The three confront Derrick at his chop shop to ask for the bike back; he pulls a gun on them and tells them to leave.
 The Midnight Clique arrive, led by Blax, who know everything; warn Derrick to never steal from them again.
 Lamont, whom Derrick had pulled the gun on beforehand, attacks a defenseless Derrick and nearly beats him to death before a Clique member holds him back.

-Blax, upset with Mouse, tells him he's not allowed to work on building his bike anymore and will have to work hard around the shop to earn his respect back.
+Blax, upset with Mouse, tells him he is not allowed to work on building his bike anymore and will have to work hard around the shop to earn his respect back.
 Mouse, who is concerned about his mother falling behind on bills, instead asks Blax to get him on the auto shop payroll; Blax refuses.
 Mouse quits working at the shop and he, Lamont, and Sweartagawd join the Midnight Clique's drug delivery operation; the Clique loans them brand-new bikes and pays them well.
-Nicki approaches Mouse in a park to give him a picture she took of him, but he acts disinterested, riding off with another girl.
+Nicki approaches Mouse in a park to give him a picture she took of him, but he acts uninterested, riding off with another girl.
 Meanwhile, Rivers keeps tailing him around town and pestering him about his activities; Mouse tells him to leave him alone.
 Rivers pays a visit to Blax in his shop and warns him to stay away from Mouse, considering him a bad influence on the teen.